wdi-atx-10/class/w10/d04/afternoon/readme.md

 ## ERD's

-Our first attempt at the designing a schema for our database.
+Below might be our first attempt at designing a schema for our database.

 ![StarCraft ERD 1](./assets/starcraft_erd_1.png)

-We realize we have a problem, one of our heroes named Kerrigan was originally a member of the Terrans but now is loyal to Zergs.
-We should reflect that she's a part of both.
+Thinking through the units though, we realize we have a problem.
+One of the heroes in StarCraft named Kerrigan was originally a member of the Terrans but is now loyal to Zergs.
+We should reflect that she could be considered a member of both.

 What we need is a link or join table, to allow for the same unit to be associated with multiple races.
+Since there should never be multiple instances of a `race_id` being paired with a `unit_id`, we could create a composite key using both.

 ![StarCraft ERD 2](./assets/starcraft_erd_2.png)